Contentious Probate

 However, sometimes disagreements or disputes arise regarding the will and this is known as contentious probate.
 This is often a highly stressful time for families, especially if they feel left out, unfairly treated or unsure about what the person who has passed away, really wanted.

 Contentious probate is a complex and often emotionally fraught area of law.
-If you are involved in such a dispute, our team at Jefferies Claims works with specialist contentious probate lawyers.
+If you are involved in such a dispute, our team works with specialist contentious probate lawyers.
 They will protect your legal rights and ensure the estate is distributed fairly.

 Examples of Contentious Probate